JRasmusBm/git-workshop/02_what_is_a_commit.md

 code itself has no significance.
 ```

-When you close the file in your editor, given that you made any change to the
+When we close the file in our editor, given that we made any change to the
-commit message, the contents of the file (minus the comments) will be added as
+commit message, the contents of the file (minus the comments) are added as
 the commit message.

 ## Add a second commit that updates the same file

+I want to show what a commit looks like that edits an existing file.

 ```sh
 nvim src/app.ts